francescmarti00/dmu-multimedia/md/JS-New-Intro-II-TECH2015.md

 </html>
 ```

 **Exercise 6**.
-Add a function to the previous code so that the text changes to blue if you click anywhere on the web page.
+Add a function to the original code so that the text changes to blue if you click anywhere on the web page.

 **Exercise 7**.
-Add a function to the previous code so that the text changes to bold and text background changes to green if someone double-click on the text (Attention, on the text, not on the web page).
+Add a function to the original code so that the text changes to bold and text background changes to green if someone double-click on the text (Attention, on the text, not on the web page).
 </br>
 </br>
 ## JavaScript Variables